 Authorities for Nostrification in Higher Education

-Organizational units within higher education institutions take care of nostrification tasks.
+Organizational units within higher education institutions are in charge of nostrification tasks.
 These units are the ones to confer the academic title of a doctor in a specific field of science or art.

 Read also here our guide on how to apply for university studies in Poland.